KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 - **Reverse-Crosslink** reverse crosslinks, purify DNA and preparing for sequencing
 - **Sequencing and Align** preprocessing the sequencing output and map the reads to genome
 - **Data Analysis and Visualization** apply further analysis on the aligned reads

+#### 1) Advantage of ChIP Sequencing<a name="2311"></a>

+ChIP-Seq identifies the binding sites of DNA-associated proteins and can be used to map global binding sites for a given protein.
+Unlike arrays and other approaches used to investigate the epigenome, which are inherently biased because they require probes derived from known sequences, ChIP-Seq does not require prior knowledge.
+ChIP-Seq delivers genome-wide profiling with massively parallel sequencing, generating millions of counts across multiple samples for cost-effective, precise analysis.
+Besides this unbiased investigation of epigenetic patterns, ChIP sequencing also have the following advantages compared to other transcription factor binding site detecting methods. <a href="https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html">[4]</a>

+- Captures DNA targets for transcription factors or histone modifications across the entire genome of any organism [4]
+- Defines transcription factor binding sites
+- Reveals gene regulatory networks in combination with RNA sequencing and methylation analysis
+- Offers compatibility with various input DNA samples

 > In this handout, we will focus on ChIP-seq’s application on finding the transcription factor site in the genome.
 However, the key concept and workflow are similar for identifying histone modification and regulatory non coding sequence.